bbbradsmith/hatariB/README.md

   * We cannot delete directories in a GemDOS hard disk, because of [a bug in the RetroArch virtual file system](https://github.com/libretro/RetroArch/issues/15578) that affects windows only.
 This will likely be fixed in the future by an update to RetroArch.
 There's a working fallback if the VFS isn't provided by the host, but this isn't something easily accessible by the user, and the VFS provides other advantages so it should not be turned off.
 You can work around this by deleting the folder on your host computer instead.

 Remaining tasks before ready for public testing:
+* CPU type option (auto vs. 68000 68030 etc.)
 * On-screen keyboard.
-* Help screen.
+* Help screen. (paused, dimmed, with text on top)
+* Pause screen (paused, optionally dimmed, no text)
 * Have funnelled Log_AlertDlg to onscreen notifications.
 Try to disable any that are too frequent or already diagnosed.
 * Help screen should mention licenses, GPLv2, Miniz MIT, etc.
 * Input seems to get "stuck" sometimes, not sure of the cause.
 Mouse buttons stop working or can't stop firing, etc. can't seem to remedy it when it happens except doing a reset.
 Added CORE_INPUT_DEBUG=1 which adds a debug log option if it comes up again... remember to set to 0 for release.
+* Relocate the vscode project out of the ignored "secrets" folder, it's worth preserving on github too, just clean up the absolute paths and stuff (maybe c:\msys64 is acceptable tho).
+* Clean up DEVELOP.md dependency list, give the specific libraries needed.
+(I think zlib/make is probably not needed by action setup too, inherent in cmake, and zlib should be ucrt64 specific.)
+* reconsider the "hatari_libretro_... naming convention for a few things, should probably just be called "core"

 Optional tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?
-* See if a MinGW 32-bit built is reasonable?
-Might provide a stepping stone to other targets, and additional compile checks.
+* See if a MinGW 32-bit auto-build is reasonable?
+Might provide a stepping stone to other targets, and provide additional compile checks.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
-Maybe it's disk access?
+Are there any lingering spurious disk accesses?

 ## History